- Community Living

-This is not allowed in the residence halls due to possible fire hazard.
+This is not allowed in the residence halls due to fire hazard.
 Any candle with a burned wick will be viewed as a violation of policy.
-Soot may also build up on the walls of the room, which would result in your having to pay for additional cleaning and painting at the end of the year.
+Soot may also build up on the walls of the room, which would result in fines for additional cleaning and painting at the end of the year.

-Live Christmas trees are not permitted in student rooms due to fire safety reasons.
+Live Christmas trees are not permitted in student rooms due to fire hazard.
 Students should exercise caution when decorating for the holiday season.
 Christmas lights shall be plugged in only when residents are present during the holiday season from Nov.
 15 to Dec.
 15.

 COMMON AREA DAMAGES

 In the case of loss or damage to a common area of the building — defined as those areas not assigned to an individual — the cost of repair and/or replacement may be assessed to each resident on a pro-rated basis.
 Residence hall staff will inventory the condition of the common areas of each building prior to occupancy of the building in Fall Term.

 Study or lounge furniture is to stay in the studies or lounges.
 If it is found in student rooms, a charge will be assessed, and the furniture will be immediately returned.
 If the student is present when lounge furniture is found in his/her room, the student must return the furniture immediately or at an agreed upon time with the college personnel attending to the matter.
 If lounge furniture is found in a room where no one is present, that furniture may be returned to the lounge by the college personnel.

 In the event the responsible individual(s) is not found, it is appropriate for the residents to pay such damages, because the floor or house as a community is responsible for the common areas adjacent to the rooms.
 It would not be fair or appropriate to charge future residents increased room rates because of these damages.